Using Flow with Linux, WSL, and Terminal Applications

 Mac terminals

-Flow works with Terminal.app, Warp, and other Mac terminal applications once accessibility permissions are enabled.
+Flow works with Terminal.app, iTerm2, Warp, and other Mac terminal applications once accessibility permissions are enabled.

 Open System Settings → Privacy & Security → Accessibility and enable the toggle for Wispr Flow.

-Open your terminal and click into it so it has focus, then dictate.
+Open your terminal, click into it so it has focus, and dictate.

 Verify text appears directly.
 If it doesn't, press Cmd+Ctrl+V to paste.

-Note: Flow also requires Microphone permission, which is requested during initial setup.
-Your terminal app does not need any permissions — only Flow does.
+Note: Only Flow needs Microphone and Accessibility permissions.
+Your terminal app does not need any permissions of its own.

 WSL and virtual machines